Gedeon Richter PLC (BUD:RICHTER)

 CEO, Gedeon Richter

 Thank you, James.
-You just asked your your own question because, exactly, inventory write offs and receivables are in the center of, the attention here and the reason why they're included in the new definition of clean EBIT.
-You must remember that clean EBIT is the one of the most important KPIs, if not the most important for me and the team.
-And so it's important that, the items that that are included in Clebit, those are the items that the team will pay attention to, and we need renewed and and redoubled attention on, inventory write offs.
-I think 2024 showed that this can be a big number if we if we are not, aligned in our incentives, properly.
+You just asked your own question because, exactly inventory write-offs and receivables are in the center of the attention here and the reason why they're included in the new definition of Clean EBIT.
+You must remember that Clean EBIT is the one or of the most important KPIs, if not the most important for me and the team.
+It's important that the items that are included in Clean EBIT, those are the items that the team will pay attention to, and we need renewed and redoubled attention on inventory write-offs.
+I think 2024 showed that this can be a big number if we are not aligned in our incentives properly.
+What we expect to see is two things.
+One, a cleanup was a clean slate was made in 2024.

-So, what we expect to see is two things.
-One, a cleanup was and a clean slate was made in 2024, so we have a better chance of reducing that number because we're not we don't have to deal with the legacy write offs.
-And secondly, we have a better mechanism put in place to deal with it.
-I I I I I am very confident that we made an important step forward with the supply chain mechanism function to be able to, operate at a lower level of inventory write offs and receivables impairments.
-So watch this number go down Okay.
+So we have a better chance of reducing that number because we don't have to deal with the legacy write-offs.
+Secondly, we have a better mechanism put in place to deal with it.
+I am very confident that we made an important step forward with the supply chain mechanism function to be able to operate at a lower level of inventory write-offs and receivables impairments.
+Watch this number go down.

 Understood.
-But, obviously, from our perspective, we don't have visibility into that.
-So maybe asking the question a different way.
-Are you assuming some write offs at a but at a lower level
+Obviously from our perspective we don't have visibility into that, so maybe asking the question a different way.
+Are you assuming some write-offs at a lower level?

 Gábor Orbán